- Prep time

-This easy-to-make fondue is a true treat for the palate!
-Simply roast an acorn squash, fill with rich fondue made of white cheddar cheese and beer, and enjoy with your favorite dipping items like ham, apples and broccoli.
+This rich, easy-to-make fondue starring white cheddar cheese and German lager is a true treat for the palate!
+Serve in half of a roasted acorn squash and enjoy with your favorite dipping items like ham, apples and broccoli.

 - 1 clove garlic, minced

 Rub the squash lightly with olive oil and season to taste with salt and pepper.
 Place the squash cut-side down on a large rimmed baking sheet and roast until a fork inserted into it slides in with light resistance, 40–45 minutes.
 Transfer to a serving platter, bowl-side up.